Palmer Square: Present day

+Buildings

 Post Office

 A centerpiece of Palmer Square is the post office, which sits in the square's most prominent position.
 Built during the New Deal, it is known for its mural, Columbia Under the Palm, painted by Karl Free for the Section of Painting and Sculpture.
 The mural has come under criticism for its depiction of European settlers bringing learning to enlighten the indigenous peoples.
 The caption of the mural reads: